Skip to main content

 3. 3

-Some Lidl locations charge idle fees if your car remains plugged in after charging completes or after the free time expires.
+Some Lidl locations charge idle fees if your car remains plugged in after charging completes.
 Move your car promptly when the session ends.

 4. 4

-Do not rely on free charging for a full charge
+Do not rely on supermarket chargers for a full charge

-Free supermarket charging is great for a quick top-up while shopping.
+Supermarket charging is best for a quick top-up while shopping.
 If you need to charge from low battery to 80%, plan for a dedicated fast charging station where you can stay longer without restrictions.

 Charger occupied by ICE vehicles